john-courter-lu/guided-resilience-capstone/README.md

 The app has legible colors, margins, padding, and font sizes.

 ## PROJECT ADDITIONAL FEATURES
-[Stretch goals I would like to achieve after reaching MVP] A home page showcasing the therapist’s credentials for personal branding The therapist can SORT the directory of her patients with different orders The therapist can DELETE  a message with a button when he hovers over it
+A home page showcasing the therapist’s credentials for personal branding The therapist can SORT the directory of her patients with different orders The therapist can DELETE  a message with a button when he hovers over it